songster-sa/aws-developer-associate-notes/readme.md

 ## Serverless computing - Lambda
 - event driven, API driven
 - node.js, python, java, c#, go
-- inc RAM - when more than 1 CPU thenuse multi threading
+- inc RAM - when more than 1 CPU then use multi threading
 - lambda functions have to be independent
 - **Lambda versioning** - use alias
     - within single alias - you can divide traffic to multiple versions